angordeyev/bugbuns/docs/docker/commands.md

     ➜ docker login -u <dockerhub_user>

-Clean disk space used by docker
+Clean disk space used by docker, it will delete volumes data

-    ➜ docker system prune
+    ➜ docker system prune -a --volumes

 ## Images